daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 4. On your phone, download the Wireguard mobile app.

-5. In the Wireguard mobile app, add a new tunnel and select **Create a new QR code**.
+5. In the Wireguard mobile app, add a new tunnel and select **Create from QR code**.

 6. Use your phone to scan the QR code and save the settings.